linode/docs/docs/databases/postgresql/use-postgresql-relational-databases-on-centos-7.md

 ### Remove Columns and Rows

-In this section, you'll remove a column from your table, and then create a new row.
+In this section, you'll remove a column from your table, and then remove the second row.

 1. Use `ALTER TABLE` to remove the `start_date` column you made previously: